 A person borrowing a vehicle from another person who has permission to borrow from the owner is entitled to rely upon the permission given from the first borrower or “custodian” of the car.
 This is so even if the owner loaned the car expressly telling the first borrower not to let anyone else use it.
 As a parent, this may not provide much comfort, but it does make sense from a public safety standpoint.
 This is because it would be unfair to the victim of an accident if there is no coverage if the borrower-driver thought he was driving with permission.

-However, Virginia law on insurance coverage is very complicated and individual fact situations can change the answer to coverage questions.
+Note that Virginia law can get very complicated and individual fact situations can change the answer on these questions.
 The best advice is to make sure that you have the permission of the owner of an automobile before operating it.
 That way you will be sure you are covered both under the owner’s policy and your own.